Abhinavpreet-Singh/Reddit-Clone/README.md

-# Chitchan - A Social Media Platform 🚀
+# Reddit Clone - A Social Media Platform 🚀

-Chitchan is a modern social media platform built with Next.js, Firebase, and Chakra UI.
+This Reddit Clone is a modern social media platform built with Next.js, Firebase, and Chakra UI.
 It's a full-stack social media platform where users can create communities, share posts, and interact with others.

-## 🌟 Features

-- 🔐 User Authentication (Sign Up, Login, Logout)
-- 🏘️ Create and Join Communities
-- 📝 Create and Share Posts
-- 💬 Comment on Posts
-- ⬆️ Upvote/Downvote Posts and Comments
-- 🎨 Modern UI with Chakra UI
-- 📱 Responsive Design
-- ⚡ Fast Performance with Next.js
-- 🔥 Real-time Updates with Firebase

 ## 🛠️ Tech Stack